arunans23/simple-webserver-terraform/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

-### Introduction
+## Introduction
 This project aims to create a simple scalable web server in Azure with the help of Packer, Terraform templates.

-This project will deploy the following resource in Azure.
+This project will deploy the following resources in Azure.
 - Resource Group
 - Virtual Network
 - Subnet